oneapi-src/level-zero-spec/scripts/tools/PROG.md

 ${"###"} Software abstraction of hardware counting

-The hardware infrastucture is a programmable network of connections that work with a set of counters.
-Some counters do not require programming and some other use a different resources.
+The hardware infrastucture consists of non-programmable pre-defined set of counters, a programmable network of connections that work with a separate set of counters as well as other types of counters.
 For sake of simplicity the smallest unit of configuration is a Metric Group.
-These are sets of metrics that provide certain perspective on workload's performance.
+Metric Groups are sets of metrics that provide certain perspective on workload's performance.
+The groups aggregate metrics, define hardware programming and available collection methods.
 An application may choose to collect data from a number of Metric Groups provided that they all belong to different domains.
-Domains are used as a software representation of independent hardware resources that can safely be used concurrently.
+[Domains](#dom) are used as a software representation of independent hardware resources that can safely be used concurrently.

 ${"###"} Sampling types

-TODO

-Metric Groups are designed to be used only with a specifed type of measurements, called sampling types.
+Sampling types are a software representation of hardware capabilities in terms of reading metrics.
+Each Metric Group provides information which sampling types it supports.

 All available sampling types are defined in ::${t}_metric_group_sampling_type.
 - Information about supported sampling types for a given Metric Group is provided in
   ::${t}_metric_group_properties_t.samplingType.
-- It's possible ${OneApi} provides multiple Metric Groups with the same names but different sampling types.
+- It's possible that ${OneApi} provides multiple Metric Groups with the same names but different sampling types.
 - When enumerating, it's important to choose a Metric Group which supports the desired sampling type.

-${"###"} Domains
+${"###"} <a name="dom">Domains</a>

 Every Metric Group belongs to a given domain (::${t}_metric_group_properties_t.domain).
 - Each domain represents an exclusive resource used by the Metric Group.